 Why is Venture Capital a very exciting industry?

 Once Carolin entered the industry, she realized pretty quickly that she had found her calling.
 VC is an amazing confluence of different moving parts and you always need to imbibe new information and analyze new markets which makes it intellectually challenging.
 Networking and talking to people are essential components of the job, which Carolin, being a social person in general, enjoys a lot.
-Carolin spends 70% of her day meeting new people.
+Carolin spends 70% of her day meeting new people as she explained to Supriyo from Blue Factory.
 Venture involves a lot of analysis of founder profiles and requires pattern recognition to constantly fine tune evaluation models and risk mitigation.

 At Plug and Play roughly 250 international deals between $50,000 and $150,000 are done per year.
 There is a chance to see many different ecosystems and cultures across the world.
 On the one side there are smaller VC companies with 15 people while at Plug and Play there are 850 people, so there is a wide variety in terms of size.
 Plug and Play’s Partner Board has now expanded to have an American and an EMEA board.
 Local teams are essential and so is diversity.
 Carolin believes that diverse teams work better and this is reflected in her personal deal flow.
 9 out of 12 investments she did in the past year were in diverse teams.
 Traditionally there have been predominantly male partner boards in VC companies.
 Now this tendency is changing, making it a great industry for people who want to be at the forefront of that change.
 Still shocking is that only 2% of female founded or completely female led teams get VC funding.
 But now is a great moment in time to change that.